Bloc party: Syria

-The National Progressive Front is an umbrella organisation comprising the Ba'ath Party and several other pro-government parties, who in practice play a subordinate role to the Ba'ath Party.
+In the Syrian Arab Republic, the National Progressive Front was an umbrella organisation comprising the Ba'ath Party and several other pro-government parties, who in practice played a subordinate role to the Ba'ath Party.
 Traditionally, legal political parties were required to follow the socialist and Arab nationalist or pan-Arabist orientation of the al-Assad regime.
-More recently, parties have been no longer required to do so in order to receive legal recognition and one such party, the Syrian Social Nationalist Party, was both legalised and admitted to the NPF.
-This has given rise to suggestions other parties that are neither socialist nor Arab nationalist will gain recognition, but ethnically based (Kurdish or Assyrian) parties continue to be repressed, and Islamist parties remain illegal.
+Later, parties were no longer required to do so in order to receive legal recognition and one such party, the Syrian Social Nationalist Party, was both legalised and admitted to the NPF.
+This gave rise to suggestions other parties that are neither socialist nor Arab nationalist would gain recognition, but ethnically based (Kurdish or Assyrian) parties continued to be repressed, and Islamist parties remained illegal.
+All members were banned in 2025.

+Taiwan

+Under Martial law in Taiwan, only three parties were allowed: the Kuomintang, the China Democratic Socialist Party and the Young China Party.
+Until 1986, no opposition was allowed and they were barred from campaigning.
+Since the 1970s, there had been independent opposition candidates nicknamed Tangwai.

 Turkmenistan

 The country operated under a one-party system under the Democratic Party of Turkmenistan (TDP) from independence until 2008.
 However, the country remains totalitarian with the TDP not facing any competitive challenges in elections.
 The two other parties in the legislature as of 2018, the Agrarian Party and Party of Industrialists and Entrepreneurs, are seen as having only been created in order to give the impression of a multi-party system.